 Muj salek kavy and Cafe Lounge both have delicious coffee plus fresh and cheap sandwiches, soups, and snacks.

 Look for a classic street food snack called trdelnik - it is some sweet, rolled dough that has been cooked rotisserie-style and covered in cinnamon and sugar.

 If you want to sample a wide range of local cuisine, we suggest a food tour.

 10. Experience Prague Folklore Days

-Representatives from various countries wear their national costumes as they dance and play music.
+Amateur folklore ensembles from inside and outside the country wear their national costumes as they dance and play music.

-All of this takes place in outdoor stages in squares in the city center July 21st-24th.
+All of this takes place in outdoor stages in squares in the city center July 20th-23rd

 For more information, visit the Prague Folklore Days website.

 Organ music will be played at St. Vitus Cathedral over four dates in July - with four world-renowned organists performing.